Check out our most frequently asked questions to learn more about us and how Stray works.

 Who travels with Stray?

-Stray attracts adventurous travellers from all corners of the globe.
+Stray attracts adventurous travellers from all corners of the globe with the majority from the UK, Europe and America.
 When we say “adventurous”, we don’t mean we expect you to do a bungy jump or even a 10 mile hike… but an open mind and a thirst for exploration is important!

 What is the average age of Stray passengers?

 The majority of travellers are aged between 20 - 35 although anyone 18+ is welcome and we have no maximum age because we believe age doesn't matter - it's all about attitude!

 Totally!
 A lot of our travellers arrive alone, around 75% of our travellers are travelling solo, others are with friends or partners.
 It doesn’t matter because by the end of day one you have already made a great group of friends on the bus! (“Meeting liked-minded travellers” frequently is rated in the top 5 reasons to travel with us.)

 How many people will I be travelling with?